hackclub/jams/jams/batches/sparkletilt-pcb/part-2/en-US.md

 ### Two-layer routing

 Now because there is no way to connect D4 of the microcontroller to the header pin, we will have to jump layers.
 A via is a tiny hole in your board that connects traces on two sides.
 It's drilled into the PCB and filled (or plated) with copper to connect the two sides.
-You don't want vias too close to small pads because sometimes they can suck up some of the solder from the SMD manufacturing process.

 First, press 'X' to start running a trace away from D4, towards the inside of the microcontroller.